In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 a) Attempting to procure a license to practice veterinary medicine by bribery, by fraudulent representations, or through an error of the department or the board.

 b) Having a license or the authority to practice veterinary medicine revoked, suspended, or otherwise acted against, including the denial of licensure, by the licensing authority of any jurisdiction, including any agency or subdivision thereof.
-The licensing authority’s acceptance of a veterinarian’s relinquishment of a license, stipulation, consent order, or other settlement, offered in response to or in anticipation of the filing of administrative charges against the veterinarian’s license or authority to practice, is construed as action against the veterinarian’s license or authority to practice.
+The licensing authority’s acceptance of a veterinarian’s relinquishment of a license, stipulation, consent order, or other settlement, offered in response to or in anticipation of the filing of administrative charges against the veterinarian’s license or authority to practice, shall be construed as action against the veterinarian’s license or authority to practice.

 c) Being convicted or found guilty, regardless of adjudication, of a crime in any jurisdiction which directly relates to the practice of veterinary medicine or the ability to practice veterinary medicine.
 Any crime which demonstrates a lack of regard for animal life relates to the ability to practice veterinary medicine.
-In addition, crimes relating to the ability to practice veterinary medicine includes, but not be limited to, crimes involving any violation of state or federal drug laws.
+In addition, crimes relating to the ability to practice veterinary medicine shall include, but not be limited to, crimes involving any violation of state or federal drug laws.

 d) Making or filing a report or record which the licensee knows to be false, intentionally or negligently failing to file a report or record required by state or federal law, willfully impeding or obstructing such filing, or inducing another person to impede or obstruct such filing.
-Such reports or records include only those which are signed in the capacity of a licensed veterinarian.
+Such reports or records shall include only those which are signed in the capacity of a licensed veterinarian.

 e) Advertising goods or services in a manner which is fraudulent, false, deceptive, or misleading in form or content.